Hundreds come out to 12th Annual Pet-A-Palooza

 “We put them in foster homes, we do all their medical, we do their training, we get them ready for their forever home and then we do take our time finding the perfect home for the dog,” Bonnie Kowalski, Head Fundraiser for Rottie Empire Rescue, said.

-News10’s Mobile Storm Tracker and our very own Steve Caporizzo and the Pet Connection team was also there.
+News10’s Mobile Storm Tracker and our very own Steve Caporizzo and the Pet Connection team were also there.

 “When a dog or cat has gone through an unfortunate time and they need extra help, that’s where people supporting these groups comes into play,” Steve Caporizzo said.
 “We can take these dogs and cats that may need vet care, may need extra training, they get well and they come full circle and get adopted on a day like this.”